dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/cloud-api.md

 if they become lost or compromised.

-Service Account API tokens currently have full read+write access to an account, to please use them with caution.
+Service Account API tokens currently have full read+write access to an account, so please use them with caution.
 A future release of dbt Cloud will add granular project-level permissioning to Service Account API tokens.

 You can manage Service Account API tokens from the Account Settings > Service Tokens